RinProject/Rin/docs/utility.md

 ---

 ## Say
-Has the bot say a message in the same channel
+Has the bot say a message in the same channel.

 Examples:
 ```